Mike Del Grande: School trustee

+1994–2003

-Del Grande was first elected as a school trustee 1994.
-He was re-elected in 1997 and 2000.
-Throughout his nine years as a school trustee, he served as the chair of school board for one year, from 2000 to 2001.
+Del Grande was first elected as a separate school trustee in 1994.
+He was re-elected in 1997 and 2000 and served as chair of the school board from 2000 to 2001.

-In 1996, Del Grande was charged under Ontario labour law by the Ontario English Catholic Teachers' Association for "bargaining in bad faith" when it was alleged that he used the local media to manipulate public opinion at a time when the school board was in contract negotiations with its teachers.
-The charge was subsequently dropped by the association after he agreed to cease and desist.
+In 1996, the Ontario English Catholic Teachers' Association filed a complaint under Ontario labour law alleging that Del Grande had bargained in bad faith by using local media to influence public opinion while the school board was negotiating with its teachers.
+The complaint was subsequently dropped after he agreed to cease and desist.